Disordered Structure Refinement: Application

 the fragment fit is performed and the restraints transferred.

-Graphical User Interface
+Graphical user interface

 Since 2016 ShelXle has a graphical interface to DSR.
 Most commands of the command line version can be executed there.

 In order to transfer a fragment into a structure, three atoms / q-peaks have to be selected in ShelXle and in the DSR GUI each to specify the position of the fragment.
 The 3D view of the fragment then shows a preview of the subsequent fragment fit.

 Programming

 DSR is only programmed in Python.
 Therefore, it runs in any Python-supported operating system.

 It is under the free Beerware license and can be downloaded free of charge and changed as desired.